 Riding Mower Idler Tensioner Bracket or Spring is Worn

 Your riding mower deck has a tensioner bracket and spring that holds the idler pulley in line.
-Usually you’ll find a pulley on one side if the bracket and a spring on the other side.
+Usually, you’ll find a pulley on one side of the bracket and a spring on the other side.
 The spring or the hole in the bracket, that the spring attaches to, can become worn.

 This can cause vibration in your mower deck or won’t hold proper tension causing your riding mower belt to come off your deck.
 You’ll need to replace the bracket or the spring if they break or become worn.